 I’ve spent years trying to find a way to solve this challenge.
 I’ve tried a lot of homemade solutions.
 Nothing really worked that would provide enough space and easy access for cameras and other gear comfortably.

 Now, fortunately, a few manufacturers are rising to the occasion and making bags that are designed to carry photography and hiking gear.
 I use two different packs.
 One I use for heavy duty, winter hiking and travel is made by F-Stop Gear called the Loka.
-It is a well designed pack designed to carry hiking and a various amounts of professional photo gear.
+Note: This is an older version of the pack.
+I tried a newer version of the Loka which is now sold as an ultralight backpack, but found the quality was not good.
+Within a week a strap broke and a lot of the features that helped organize gear were eliminated, most likely to save weight.
 I also use the Lowepro Flipside Trek for light hiking.
 It is a small, comfortable backpack that can hold a camera, 2 lenses, tripod, and some hiking gear.
 This small pack is great for short or fast hikes where weight is an issue and I don’t need a lot of extra stuff for myself or camera.

 Although, nothing will make the weight of my camera gear any less, at least dragging it around the backcountry is a bit easier now.